XRPLF/xrpl-dev-portal/content/tx_format.md

 However, if a transaction has not yet been included in a validated ledger, you can effectively cancel it by rendering it invalid.
 Typically, this means sending another transaction with the same `Sequence` value from the same account.
 If you do not want to perform the same transaction again, you can perform an [AccountSet](#accountset) transaction with no options.

-For example, if you attempted to submit 3 transactions with sequence numbers 11, 12, and 13, but transaction 11 gets lost somehow or does not have a high enough [transaction fee](#transaction-fees) to be propagated to the network, then you can cancel transaction 11 by submitting an AccountSet transaction with no options and sequence number 11.
-This does nothing (except destroying the transaction fee for the new transaction 11), but it allows transactions 12 and 13 to become valid.
+For example, if you attempted to submit 3 transactions with sequence numbers 11, 12, and 13, but transaction 11 gets lost somehow or does not have a high enough [transaction cost](#transaction-cost) to be propagated to the network, then you can cancel transaction 11 by submitting an AccountSet transaction with no options and sequence number 11.
+This does nothing (except destroying the transaction cost for the new transaction 11), but it allows transactions 12 and 13 to become valid.

 This approach is preferable to renumbering and resubmitting transactions 12 and 13, because it prevents transactions from being effectively duplicated under different sequence numbers.